araobp/compact-rag/PERSONALIZED_CX.md

-# Personalzed Content
+# Personalized Customer Experiences (CX)

-## What Generative AI can contiribute to Personalized Content
+## What Generative AI can contiribute to Personalized CX

 ### Object Detection